plexus/chestnut/src/leiningen/new/chestnut/README.md

 your app server, so requests are correctly forwarded to the http-handler you define.

-Running `(browser-repl)` starts the Weasel REPL server, and drops you into a ClojureScript REPL.
-Evaluating expressions here will only work once you've loaded the page, so the browser can connect to Weasel.
+Running `(browser-repl)` starts the Figwheel ClojureScript REPL.
+Evaluating expressions here will only work once you've loaded the page, so the browser can connect to Figwheel.

 When you see the line `Successfully compiled "resources/public/app.js" in 21.36 seconds.`, you're ready to go.
 Browse to `http://localhost:3449` and enjoy.